A SOLUTION TO THE “HUBBLE TENSION” PROBLEM

 A basic principle of expansion-contraction approach is that the expanding nature of the universe is not caused just by an expansion of the space of the universe, but also by a continual contracting of the size of Planck’s length, thus a contraction in the velocity of light with the passing of time.
 With this approach, one can say that the Planck’s length and the Universe began at a size on the order of about 10^30 larger than today’s Planck’s length, approximately 4.5 x10^-5 m.
 Time started when Planck’s length began to contract, first according to the equation C =Ci/t, with t being the amount of time since the beginning of time, C being the velocity of light at point (t) in time and Ci being the original velocity of light, approximately 4.5x10-5m.
 After the intense inflation event that occurred soon after the beginning of the universe, contraction rates changed, reflecting the equation C =[Ci/(t^1/2)], which now governs contraction.

-Ur=((t+1)^1/2)Urp/(Tp^1/2), where t = the amount of times since the beginning of time and Tp equals the present age of the Universe, and Urp is the present size of the universe.
+[Ur((t+1)^1/2)(Urp) divided by (Tp^1/2)], where t = the amount of times since the beginning of time and Tp equals the present age of the Universe, and (Urp) is the present radius of the universe.

 The extreme inflation’s rapid expansion needs to be averaged into what would be defined as the normal expansion, defined by the equation Ur=ct.
 This increases the Hubble Constant from 67 km/sec/mega parsec to 70 km/sec/mega parsec.